Rhombik/rhombik-object-repository/README.md

     #follow the prompts to add a new devleoper superuser account to the test DB.
     python manage.py runserver

+Unfortunately django-static-precompiler requires the nodejs coffee command, which means we can't just rely on pip for all of our dependencies.
+There's a [bug report](https://github.com/andreyfedoseev/django-static-precompiler/issues/16) to get this fixed.
+For now, install nodejs and run

+    sudo npm install coffee-script -g

 Then navigate to http://localhost:8000

 If you want to use search functinality, you may need to rebuild the search index.